Clinical case manager jobs in Homestead, FL - 272 jobs

 Intervention & Crisis:

-* Determine client need for specialized services within or outside of the agency, such as medical treatment, psychiatric care, psychological testing as well as with other health-related organizations in accordance with the client's treatment plan and communicate all such actions to the psychosocial team as applicable.
+Determine client needs for specialized services within or outside of the agency, such as medical treatment, psychiatric care, psychological testing as well as with other health-related organizations in accordance with the client's treatment plan and communicate all such actions to the psychosocial team as applicable.

-* Assess clients in crisis for appropriateness of Baker Act proceedings, utilizes Baker Act documentation when necessary and coordinates with police, family, and other staff as required to place client when necessary.
+Assess clients in crisis for appropriateness of Baker Act proceedings, utilize Baker Act documentation when necessary and coordinate with police, family, and other staff as required to place client when necessary.

 Supervision:

-* Attend at least weekly supervision with supervisor to review work, obtain signed documentation, discuss clinical issues and staff critical cases until such time as licensure under FS 491 is achieved.
-Provides supervisor with productivity report weekly.
+Attend at least weekly supervision with supervisor to review work, obtain signed documentation, discuss clinical issues and staff critical cases until such time as licensure under FS 491 is achieved.

-* Perform quality assurance reviews monthly achieving a minimum score of 90%.
+Perform quality assurance reviews bimonthly achieving a minimum score of 90%.

-* Participate in staff training sessions as required by the agency.
+Participate in staff training sessions as required by the health center.

 Community Involvement: